 Movies human enhancement

-In this article I write about a couple of examples of human enhancement in movies.
+In the rest of this article, I write about a couple of examples of human enhancement in movies.
 These are my tips:

 - Ghost in the Shell